 Perfectionism is usually rooted in shame and fear.
 For many, the striving for perfection is an attempt to cover up in some other area.
-For some it’s fear of being found “not good enough.”
-For others it’s an attempt to secure acceptance, or love.
+For some, it’s fear of being found “not good enough.”
+For others, it’s an attempt to secure acceptance or love.
 For others, it comes from guilt or feeling flawed and unworthy.

 For most of my life, I wore the label “perfectionist” with pride.
 I saw it as a good thing.
 I saw it as a goal to which all should attempt to obtain.
-If I was a perfectionist, then perhaps others would equate that with being dependable, reliable, even desirable.
+If I was a perfectionist, then perhaps others would equate that with being dependable, reliable, and even desirable.

 There came a time in my life when circumstances overtook me, and not only could I not maintain my attempts at perfection, but I was unable to do very little at all, certainly not at such a high standard.
 I was devastated.
 I didn’t know how to accept imperfection from myself.